jampaniuday/index-effects/README.md

 It is best to use the method_opt method to create extended statistics (column groups)

+These tests have also been performed on 12.1.0.2 with the same results, that is, when extended statistics are created with dbms_stats.create_extended_stats, the optimizer will use default values for the column group.

 <h3>To Do</h3>

 - Construct a test case such that the inaccurate cardinality causes the optimizer to choose a poor execution plan